gravitational/teleport/docs/2.0/admin-guide.md

   with necessary permissions is listed below.
 * Configure all Teleport Auth servers to use DynamoDB back-end in the "storage" section of `teleport.yaml` as shown below.
-* Deploy several Auth servers connected to DynamoDB storage back-end.
+* Deploy several auth servers connected to DynamoDB storage back-end.
-* Deploy several Proxy nodes that have `auth_servers` pointed to list of Auth servers to connect.
+* Deploy several proxy nodes that have `auth_servers` pointed to list of Auth servers to connect to.

 ```yaml
 teleport: